apache/cordova-docs/www/docs/en/3.5.0/guide/platforms/android/upgrade.md

 This guide shows how to modify Android projects to upgrade from older versions of Cordova.
 Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
-See <a href="../../cli/index.html">The Command-Line Interface</a> for information how to update the version of the CLI.
+See The Command-Line Interface for information how to update the version of the CLI.

 ## Upgrading to 3.3.0 from 3.2.0